In a Flash, China Looks Strong

 If you want to know where the world economy is headed, there is one number that I believe investors should focus on: the HSBC China Manufacturing Purchasing Managers’ Index (PMI).

-Last week, the preliminary flash PMI for May came in at 49.7, beating Bloomberg’s consensus of 48.3.
+On Thursday, the preliminary flash PMI for May came in at 49.7, beating Bloomberg’s consensus of 48.3.

 When evaluating this number from one month to the next, it is common to focus on whether or not it has crossed above or below the 50 mark.
 A reading above 50 signifies expansion in manufacturing activity, while a reading below 50 signals contraction.
 This has certainly acted as a warning sign for how the economy will perform moving forward, but at U.S. Global Investors we look at this number a little differently.